Sen Katayama: Career

-In 1904 he attended an American Socialist Party convention in Chicago.
-He settled in Texas and his main business became rice farming. =When his crop failed he became employed by a Japanese restaurant owner in Houston, Tsunekichi Okasaki, who bought 10202 acre of land in Texas with the plan that Katayama farm it.
-In late 1905, the two borrowed $100,000 from Iwasaki to fund the rice harvest, together forming a "Nippon Kono Kabushiki Kaisha" (Japan Farming Company) to develop the project, making Katayama managing director.
+In 1904, he attended an American Socialist Party convention in Chicago.
+He settled in Texas and his main business became rice farming.
+When his crop failed he became employed by a Japanese restaurant owner in Houston, Tsunekichi Okasaki, who bought 10202 acre of land in Texas with the plan that Katayama farm it.
+In late 1905, the two borrowed $100,000 from Iwasaki to fund the rice harvest, together forming a "Nippon Kono Kabushiki-gaisha" (Japan Farming Company) to develop the project, with Katayama as managing director.
 However, the company quickly dissolved, reputedly over Katayama's socialist leanings, and he returned to Japan in 1907, rejoined the socialist movement, and pursued a career in journalism.

 He was arrested and jailed for his participation in the Tokyo Streetcar Strike of 1912, and after his release he left for California.
 Attracted by the success of the Bolshevik Revolution of 1917–1918, Katayama became an active communist and an officer for the Communist International.
 He travelled to Mexico and later to Moscow, where he was hailed as a leader of the Japanese communist movement.
 He remained in the Soviet Union until his death on November 5, 1933, and his ashes buried in the Kremlin Wall Necropolis in Red Square.